 Welcome to Our Lady of Sorrows Athletics!

-Our Basketball season is in full swing.
-Thank you to all concerned for a great season thus far: To our coaches for their commitment to our kids and our program, and to our parent volunteers for helping to make game days run smoothly.
+Our Basketball regular season has ended, and three of our varsity teams have qualified for the C.Y.O.
+Playoffs!
+Come on out and watch.
+Our girls team will be at Divine Child this weekend, while our boys teams will be here at home.
+Thank you to all concerned for a great season: To our coaches for their commitment to our kids and our program, and to our parent volunteers for helping to make game days run smoothly.

 Spring Sports Registration.
 Please register your student/athlete for a spring sport at: